Hihaheho/Desk/docs/blog/0002-algebraic-effects.md

 In other words, in Desk-lang, every side effect has an input and an output.

-Also, the distinction between side effects is made by the type of input and output.
+Also, in Desk-lang, the distinction between side effects is made by the type of input and output.

 Causing an effect is called `perform`.
 As shown below, `! expr ~> type` is a `perform` syntax.
 ```desk